-12. That all paid ministers on the church staff be granted at least 3 weeks paternity paid leave and/or 6 weeks paid maternity leave.
+12. That all paid ministers on the church staff be granted at least 3 weeks paternity paid leave or 6 weeks maternity paid leave.
 Volunteer staff should be offered the same leave times.
-In cases of adoption we recommend that the local church, because of the variety of types of adoptions, (i.e. foster care adoptions, overseas adoptions, etc) initiate conversation on a individual basis with the aforementioned guidelines being a starting point.
+In cases of adoption we recommend that the local church initiate conversation with the pastoral